learn-co-curriculum/react-hooks-react-router-intro/README.md

 ### Limits of Client-Side routing

 So this all sounds great, but what are the limitations?

+* Loading of CSS & Javascript

+  Since we are now loading all of our CSS and Javascript on the initial GET request it can take a while to load our first page.

+ * Analytics

+  Analytic tools normally track page views, but a SPA doesn't have pages in the traditional sense, so this makes it harder for Analytical tools to track page views.
+We will need add extra scripts to handle this limitation.

+  * They are much harder to design.

+  We have to plan out all the possibilities that might happen on the Client-Side, this might feel like we are repeating designs that we have already completed with out server routes and and models.

 ### Push it, Push it